MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01.md

 ### Exercise 3: Create groups and teams

 In this exercise you will create some resources required in later tasks.
-These include an Office 365 group creating from Microsoft 365 admin center and two teams creating from Desktop client and web client.
+These include creating an Office 365 Group from the Microsoft 365 admin center and creating a team in the Desktop client and then the web client.

 #### Task 1 - Create Office 365 Groups